Maybe you just got your first Mac, or maybe you’re a long-time user looking for something new. Either way, this will surprise you:

 System requirements: OS X 10.7.5, 2.0 Ghz Intel Core 2 Duo, 2 GB RAM, 6 GB HD space, 256 MB of video memory.

-After 14,000 words and many hours creating the biggest Mac games list out there, all I can ask you is to get your first Mac game and bookmark this page (you will need the inspiration later).
+After 14,000 words and many hours creating the biggest Macintosh games list out there, all I can ask you is to get your first Mac game and bookmark this page (you will need the inspiration later).

 Mac gaming can only grow if more gamers give it a shot.
 Perhaps you’re a casual gamer, or perhaps you are convinced your Mac is too old to play modern games.
 In any case, start with a few free games and see how it goes.
 I’m sure you won’t be disappointed.

 Keep in mind that as new games are released, this list will continue to evolve.
 I plan to update it every 3 months and keep track of all the changes just below the list.
-But don’t worry, only the best Mac games will be considered (say, The Witcher 3 for example, or any of the other hot Mac gaming rumors).
+But don’t worry, only the best games for Mac will be considered (say, The Witcher 3 for example, or any of the other hot Mac gaming rumors).

 Do you think I missed a very good Mac game already available?
 Let me know in the comments section.